Peter Harry Carstensen: Minister-President of Schleswig-Holstein, 2005–2012

+Life after politics

+From 2020 to 2022, Carstens served in the honorary office of State Commissioner for Jewish Life and the Fight against Anti-Semitism in the government of Minister-President of Schleswig-Holstein Daniel Günther.

 Political positions

 Ahead of the Christian Democrats’ leadership election in 2018, Carstensen publicly endorsed Friedrich Merz to succeed Angela Merkel as the party’s chair.

 Recognition

 Carstensen was awarded the Order of the Federal Republic of Germany (Bundesverdienstkreuz) in 1996.